Sorry Alice Cooper, but school's back from summer.

 Mean Girls, 2004

 Starring Lindsay Lohan at the peak of her stardom, "Mean Girls" might not be one to watch if you're looking to set a good example for the younger generation.
 For anyone else though, it's a surefire route to a quick laugh every time.

 The new girl in school arrives to find the students split by a cliché clique pyramid, at the top of which are the Plastics.
 Lohan's Cady Heron works her way into the group only to find herself falling for the ex of one of her new 'friends.'

 "In a wasteland of dumb movies about teenagers, 'Mean Girls' is a smart and funny one," Roger Ebert wrote.

 "Mean Girls" can be streamed via subscription on Netflix.

 21 Jump Street, 2012

-21 Jump Street sees the two former classmates bump into each other once more, helping one another through the police academy.
-The now-friends are subsequently told to go undercover as high schoolers to prevent the spread of a new drug - where once more, their roles are reversed.
+"21 Jump Street" -- a reboot of the late-80s TV drama -- sees the two former classmates bump into each other once more, helping one another through the police academy.
+The now-friends are subsequently told to go undercover as high schoolers to prevent the spread of a new drug, where once more, their roles are reversed.

 On paper, much of this movie's premise is a dime a dozen, but this funny and lighthearted movie is so well executed that it's lack of originality is easily forgiven.